Glyphack/Glyphack/content/blog/huec/index.md

 6-7 | Alarm 2 ID | Little-endian 16-bit ID (0x002D = 45)
 {{< /ble-packet >}}

-To read the alarm details using its ID.
-We construct this message:
+To read the alarm details using its ID, we construct this message:

 {{< ble-packet payload="02 2C 00 00 00" >}}
 0   | Command  | Read alarm details